brendt/stitcher.io/src/content/book/07-application-layer.md

     └── <hljs textgrey>█████████████████</hljs>.php
 ```

-I'm not kidding, this is what one of our projects actually looked like after a year and a half of development.
+I'm not kidding - this is what one of our projects actually looked like after a year and a half of development.
 And keep in mind that this is _only_ the admin application code, it doesn't include anything domain related.

 So what's the problem here?
-The same as what we started with: we're grouping our code based on technical properties, instead of their real-world meaning: controllers, filters, middleware, queries, requests, resources, view models.
+The same as what we started with: we're grouping our code based on technical properties, instead of their real-world meaning: controllers, filters, middleware, queries, requests, resources and view models.

 Once again a concept like invoices is spread across multiple directories, and mixed with dozens of other classes.
-Even with the best IDE support, it's very difficult to wrap your head around the application as a whole, there's no way to get a general overview of what's happening.
+Even with the best IDE support, it's very difficult to wrap your head around the application as a whole anf there's no way to get a general overview of what's happening.

 The solution?
 No surprises here, I hope; it's the same as we did with domains: group together code that belongs together.
 In this example, invoices: